Oliver276A/TinaThePageTurner/README.md

 - Professor Manuel Toharia
 - Professor Joel Trudeau
 - Inspiration: PrintLab.
-"3D Printed Auto Page Turner," *Youtube*.
+"3D Printed Auto Page Turner," *YouTube*.

 Last but not least, Lenie, this won't be possible without you! :)